 - Black mold

 You may not even know that things like black mold, or lead paint are in your home.
-If your dog has unexplained seizures, having your ductwork and heat/ac and any old paintwork checked out is a good idea.
+If your dog has unexplained seizures, having your ductwork and heating/ac and any old paintwork checked out is a good idea.
 Blood tests can determine lead levels too.
 These things can affect human health as well.

-Of course you’re going to be scared, even panicked, if your senior dog is having a seizure, but it’s important to stay calm.
+Of course you’re going to be scared if your senior dog is having a seizure, but it’s important to stay calm.
 It won’t help him keep calm if you’re also panicking.
 Many seizures in older dogs are so short that they’re over before you know it.

 Here’s what veterinarians recommend that you should do (and shouldn’t do):

-Keep Him Company
+1. Keep Him Company

 Even though your dog may not be able to hear or see you in the normal way, he may be calmed and comforted because he is aware of your presence on some level.

 Talking to him in a low, gentle, and soothing voice might help too.
 If he’s not a big dog who’s thrashing about, gently touching or stroking him might be reassuring.

-Don’t Put Your Hand/s Near His Mouth
+2. Don’t Put Your Hand/s Near His Mouth

 Just as with people who are having a seizure, it’s not a good idea to try to put your hand in his mouth to stop him ‘biting himself’ or ‘swallowing his tongue’.